harshilp156/Two-tier-web-app-deployment-on-VPC/README.md

 Servers can connect to Amazon S3 using a Gateway VPC Endpoint.

-High Avaibility : To ensure availability, the application is deployed in two Availability Zones (us-east-1, us-east-2).
+High Availability : To ensure availability, the application is deployed in two Availability Zones (us-east-1, us-east-2).

 Bastion hosts or Jump server : As the application is deployed in private subnets, direct SSH access is not possible.
 Bastion hosts are deployed in each public subnet to securely log into private subnets.